FDGA Constitution and By-Laws – last update May 2020

 Section 6.
 Special Meetings of the membership may be called by the President or Board of Directors as necessary to conduct the affairs of FDGA.

-(b) The business transacted shall be limited to that stated in the notice..
+- The business transacted shall be limited to that stated in the notice.

 Section 7.
 Complaints against FDGA or any individual member shall be submitted to the Secretary in writing and shall be accompanied by a deposit of 25 dollars ($25.00)

-(b) Such action may include censure, removal from office or committee(s), or removal from
+- Such action may include censure, removal from office or committee(s), or removal from membership.

-(c) If said complaint is determined to be justified, the deposit shall be returned to the
+- If said complaint is determined to be justified, the deposit shall be returned to the complainant.

 Article II – Officers

 Section 1.
-Elected officers shall hold office for a term of one year.
+Elected officers shall hold office for a term of two years.

-(a) Elected officers shall hold office for no longer than three years in succession in which
+- Elected officers shall hold office for no longer than two terms in succession in which any portion of either term is served.

-(c) Such replacement officer shall be eligible to serve three consecutive terms if duly
+- Such replacement officer shall be eligible to serve two additional two-year consecutive terms if duly elected to that position.

 Section 2.
 President